 Our Team

-Olympic Housing Trust is currently made possible by the dedication of our small staff and a working Board of Trustees.
+Our success is made possible by the dedication of our small staff and Board of Trustees.

 Staff